The 2014 SEND (Special Educational Needs and Disability) Reforms present a wide range of challenges to Local Authorities.

-The RIX Wiki Start-Up packages can ensure long-lasting service delivery so the Local Authority can feel confident that its SEND provision will meet the needs of those with learning disabilities now and in the future.
+RIX Wiki Premium packages can ensure long-lasting service delivery so the Local Authority can feel confident that its SEND provision will meet the needs of those with learning disabilities now and in the future.

 RIX Wikis are effective across a wide range of settings and can deliver positive results and clear social benefits in Children’s Services and Adult Services.

 “Wikis demonstrate that a magical blend of text, videos, images and audio really can bring the hopes, dreams and aspirations of young people to life.”

 Read about Wiki Centres of Excellence in Nottinghamshire County Council

 Richmond Council Cabinet Member for Children and Young People